-The Senate Caucus on International Narcotics Control has oversight of U.S. counternarcotics policy.
+The Senate Caucus on International Narcotics Control was established in 1985 and is a standing committee of the Senate.
 The caucus’ seven bipartisan members work to combat international narcotics trafficking and reduce domestic drug abuse.

-The caucus has been particularly focused on the dangers of illegal drugs in communities, holding hearings on how to best stop methamphetamine production and abuse and the dangers of new synthetic drugs such as K2, Spice and bath salts.
+On the domestic side, the Caucus has held hearings on how to best stop methamphetamine production and abuse, the dangers of new and emerging drug trends that threaten public health and safety, including opioids, fentanyl, and other synthetic drugs such as K2, Spice and bath salts.

-The complete calendar of future and past caucus hearings and other useful information are available on the Drug Caucus website.
+The complete list of reports issued by the Caucus, as well as a calendar of future and past Caucus hearings are available on the Drug Caucus website.

 |2/5/15||Feinstein, Hatch Introduce Bill to Combat Damage from Marijuana Grows|

 |1/6/15||Feinstein, Portman Introduce Bill to Crack Down on Synthetic Drugs|

 |12/15/14||Feinstein, Grassley Bill to Combat Transnational Drug Trafficking Passes Senate|